jyoti102/java-restful-standards/README.md

 ---

 ### Here we will discuss the below points:
-* What are the standards of creating API signatures.
+* What are the standards of creating `API signatures`.
-* What are the possible ways of creating project structure.
+* What are the possible ways of creating `Project structure`.
-* What are the standards of defining Java classes, naming variables.
+* What are the standards of defining `Java classes, naming variables`.